sovity/edc-ce/extensions/wrapper/client-ts/README.md

 ## About this component

-TypeScript Client Library to be imported and used in either Use Case Applications or our EDC UI.
+TypeScript Client Library to be imported and used in arbitrary applications like frontends or nodejs projects.

-## Why does this component exist?

-Our EDC UI or Use Case Applications will otherwise have to use the Data Management API.
-By offering this client we can not only offer comfortable use of the EDC but also provide our own simplified workflows and additional functionalities seamlessly.

 ## License